mawrkus/js-unit-testing-guide/README.md

 {
 	userManager.addUser( 'Dr. Falker', 'Joshua' );

-	expect( userManager.login( 'Dr. Falker', 'Joshua' ) ).toBe( true );
+	expect( userManager.loginUser( 'Dr. Falker', 'Joshua' ) ).toBe( true );
 } );
 ```

-Advantages:
+Advantage:

-+ Changing the design of a component will not necessarily force you to refactor the tests
++ Changing the internal implementation of a class/object will not necessarily force you to refactor the tests
-+ We can discover components on the fly while delivering features

-Disadvantages:
+Disadvantage:

-+ If a test is failing, we have to debug to know which component needs to be fixed
++ If a test is failing, we might have to debug to know which part of the code needs to be fixed

-Here, a balance has to be found, unit-testing some of the key components can be beneficial.
+Here, a balance has to be found, unit-testing some key parts can be beneficial.

 ### Create new tests for every defect